 Syrow published the following table with the average outsourced call center pricing by region:

 These prices are a great guide to calculate costs.
 However, you should consider a call center provider that is not just a provider, but also a partner that brings even more value to the relationship with data insights, training, innovation, and expertise.

 What about outsourcing your call center?

 Outsourcing costs will depend on many factors such as expected call volume, duration of calls and level of support.
 Ask yourself, do you need 24/7 availability or only office hours?
 Multilingual or just English?
 Just phone or multichannel (email, chat, social media)?

 Managed service providers usually offer different packages to meet your needs.

 If you look around the web, you’ll find that call center outsourcing in the US can cost between $25 to $65 per hour for each rep, all else included.
 If you have 4 reps operating at $30 per hour from 9am to 5pm, Monday to Friday, it would be around $1,680 per week or $349,440 per year.

 Outsourcing a call center outside the US would bring down the cost per hour per representative.
 Rates in South America and South Eastern Asia are between $8 and $18.

-For instance, one of the reasons CloudTask decided to run operations from Medellin, Colombia, is the availability of local fluent bilingual talent.
-And because the cost of living is cheaper in Colombia compared to the US, we can offer more competitive salaries than other local employers but still much less than what you would need to pay in California, for example.
+For instance, one of the reasons CloudTask decided to run operations from Medellin, Colombia, is the availability of local fluent bilingual talent in the LATAM market.
+And because the cost of living is cheaper in Colombia and other countries in Central and South America when compared to the US, you can find more competitive salaries than what you would need to pay in California or New York, for example.

 5 Things to Look Out for When Outsourcing Your Call Center